ericksong91/eia-energy-display/README.md

 ## Description

-This application was made to show different U.S. State statistics listed on [EIA Gov. API](https://www.eia.gov/opendata/browser/electricity/state-electricity-profiles/summary).
+This application was made to show different U.S. State statistics listed on the [EIA Gov. API](https://www.eia.gov/opendata/browser/electricity/state-electricity-profiles/summary).

+The app uses a ReactJS front-end with a Flask-SQLAlchemy back-end with postgreSQL.
+Flask back-end is used as an intermediary for the data coming from EIA's API (to obfuscate the API key) and data is inserted into a postgreSQL database.
+The relational database was made to tie U.S. states with their key energy statistics along with data about the fuel types used.
+It was designed to be scalable as the EIA API changes.

+Front-end was styled with TailwindCSS and designed to be user friendly on desktop and mobile devices.

 A demo of the application can be found here: https://eia-energy-display.onrender.com/

-*(Takes a minute or two to spin up the instance)*
+*(Takes a minute or two to spin up the instance; will have to manually refresh)*

 ### Some key statistics include: